Gergab00/json-rest-api-integration/README.md

 This plugin allows you to display a HTML table of users on your WordPress site, using data from a third-party REST API.

+## Description
+This project has been developed as a test sample of my skills as a specialized Wordpress programmer, I have chosen to use Bootstrap in its 5.2 version because it is a plugin to be used and helps to make responsive sites.
+I have also used DataTables.js, which is a JQuery plugin, because it helps to render tables with information.
+This shows my skills using jQuery and Javascript.

+For the unit tests I have decided to use PHPUnit because it is the Framework that is recommended in the documentation and forums of the Official Wordpress page.
+It is the same Framework that is used for the unit tests of the Wordpress Core.

 ## Features
 - Display a HTML table of users on the frontend of your site, with columns for id, name, and username.
 - Each row in the table contains links that, when clicked, display additional details about the user.
 - The plugin makes requests to the third-party API to retrieve the user data, and does not store it in the WordPress database.
-- The plugin adds a custom endpoint to your site, so that the user table is displayed when visiting a specific URL (e.g. https://example.com/mylovely-users-table/).
+- The plugin adds a custom endpoint to your site, so that the user table is displayed when visiting a specific URL (e.g. https://example.com/show-table-users/).
 - The plugin uses AJAX to retrieve and display user details, so the page does not need to be reloaded when viewing user details.
 - The plugin implements caching for the API requests to improve performance
-- The plugin handle errors for the external requests and display custom message
+- The plugin handle errors for the external requests and display custom messages to the user.

 ## Requirements
 WordPress 6.0 or higher